131st Armored Division "Centauro": North Africa

-Due to the experience of fighting in the Western Desert Italian armored Divisions were re-organized in 1942 and consisted on paper of three tank and three infantry battalions, a large artillery regiment, two battalions of self-propelled guns, one anti-aircraft battalion, one reconnaissance grouping, and a mixed engineer battalions.
+Due to the experience of fighting in the Western Desert Italian armored Divisions were re-organized in 1942 and consisted on paper of three tank and three infantry battalions, a large artillery regiment, two battalions of self-propelled guns, one anti-aircraft battalion, one reconnaissance grouping, and a mixed engineer battalion.
 In October 1942 the Centauro was transferred to Libya.
 The division did not participate in the Second Battle of El Alamein and the first units of the division arrived at the front during the retreat from Egypt in late 1942.

 On 13 December 1942 the units of the division already in Libya and the Tactical Group "Ariete" forced the British 7th Armoured Division to retreat during the Battle of El Agheila.
 The division retreated with Axis forces from Libya to Tunisia, where the division ceded part of its units to the L Special Brigade and part of its materiel to other divisions.
 During the Battle of the Kasserine Pass troops of the Centauro overran the part of the US forces defending Highway 13.

 The division participated in the Battle of El Guettar, where it was severely decimated.
 From 7 April 1943 the division's remaining personnel and equipment were assigned to the 16th Infantry Division "Pistoia".
 On 18 April 1943 the Centauro was declared lost due to wartime events.